The filmmakers discuss their horror-tinged early experimental shorts

 Objectifs Film Club: Davy Chou’s First Film by Davy Chou & Mae Nak by Pimpaka Towira

 Presented in conjunction with the Objectifs Short Film Incubator 2020

 Thu 10 Sept 2020, 9pm to 10pm (Singapore Time)

 This event will be held online, via Zoom.

 Free admission, donations are welcome

-Please stay tuned for a recap of the session on our journal.
+Click here to read recap of the session on our Journal.